CSC-Security-sandbox/ndm-fresh-breakability/AZURE.md

 NOTE: All credentials are managed from vault.
 Replace the `IP_ADDRESS` with your Control plane VM IP.

 1. Fetch the vault root token.
 Use your local laptops terminal.
 Make sure SSH tunnel is opened by running the scripts mentioned above.
+SSH into the control plane server after opening SSH tunnel.
     ```sh
     ssh -i <SSH-KEY> ubuntu@localhost -p 3022
     sudo su - datamigrator